 With a shortage of counselors across the nation, the new 3+2 Counseling (B.S. to M.S.C.) program offered collaboratively between the University of Maine at Farmington and the University of Southern Maine lets you complete your Bachelor’s and Master’s degree in just 5 years, rather than the typical 6 – allowing you to work in the counseling field helping individuals with disabilities one year sooner and one year less expensive.

-3 at UMF + 2 at USM = The Accelerated Pathway to a Degree in Counseling
+The Accelerated Pathway to a Master’s Degree in Counseling

 You complete the first 3 years of undergraduate study at UMF, where you earn a Bachelor of Science in Rehabilitation Services, then move on to the University of Southern Maine to begin your Master of Science in Counseling degree program, where you’ll complete the remaining requirements in just 2 years — a total of 5 years rather than 6.

 This unique fast-track arrangement saves you both time and money, allowing you to pursue your dream of becoming a counselor quicker — and more affordably.

 In years one through three at UMF, you’ll take coursework to satisfy the academic requirements for your Bachelor of Science degree in Rehabilitation Services as you gain practical skills with three field experiences, including a full-time 450-hour internship.
 This also helps you explore different populations you may wish to work with.

 Then in years four and five at USM, you gain advanced expertise and valuable hands-on experiences in your Master of Science in Counseling program providing counseling services in your practicum and internship, under the supervision of faculty and experienced agency professionals with appropriate licenses or certifications.